SysKitTeam/docs-point/installation/deploy-syskit-point.md

 * __click Next (5)__ to move to the __Review + create__ tab

 {% hint style="warning" %}
 **Please note!** This is mandatory in order to **provision a new SQL server** as this is a Microsoft requirement.
 Without the SQL credentials, it would not be possible to create the SQL server; however, after the initial deployment, the credentials will not be used again.
-The SQL authentification is disabled, and Managed Identity authorization will be used in the future.
+The SQL authentification is disabled, and Managed Identity authentication will be used in the future.
 {% endhint %}

 ![Azure SQL Settings Tab](../.gitbook/assets/deploy-syskit-point_azure-sql-settings.png)